3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 ANTIBODY LEVELS A dog with symptoms of Lyme disease ideally should have a test to confirm or rule out Lyme disease.
 Since it is almost impossible to culture the Lyme spirochete, efforts have centered on detection of antibodies against the Osp’s.
 Here are the problems encountered with this method:

 TREATMENT AND ITS GOALS Which of these dogs get sick and which ones do not?
 Does the dog with joint pain, fever, and a positive C6 test need medication?
 This is where the news is particularly good.
 Treatment of Lyme disease utilizes a 2-4 week course of doxycycline, or its cousin minocycline.
-Amoxicillin can also be used as an effective alternative.
+Oral amoxicillin or injectable cefovecin (Convenia®) can also be used as an effective alternatives.
 If Lyme disease is a consideration, many veterinarians simply prescribe the medication.
 Obvious improvement is seen within 48 hours.
 Further, most tick-borne infections capable of causing joint pain, fever, and signs similar to Lyme disease generally all share doxycycline responsiveness so a simple course of medication actually covers several types of infection.
-Eradication of the Lyme spirochete is not a reasonable expectation with treatment; the organism is simply too good at hiding.
+Complete elimination of the Lyme spirochete is not a reasonable expectation with treatment; the organism is simply too good at hiding.
 The goal instead is to bring the patient into what is called a “premunitive state.”
-This is the state that 90% of infected dogs achieve when they get infected but never get ill: the organism is in their bodies latently but is not causing active infection.
+This is the state that 90% of infected dogs achieve when they get infected but never get ill: the organism is in their bodies latently but is not causing active infection or disease.